rwieruch/blog_robinwieruch_content/redux-state-keys.md

 +++
 title = "Redux State Keys - Abstract your state in Redux" description = "Redux state keys enable a dynamically allocated yet predictable substate.
-In a rapid development environment it happens quite often.
-There is no time to plan state structure..." date = "2015-10-31T13:50:46+02:00" tags = ["Redux"] categories = ["Redux"]
+In a rapid development environment it happens quite often: There is no time to plan state structure..." date = "2015-10-31T13:50:46+02:00" tags = ["Redux"] categories = ["Redux"]